 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about our Approach here.
 The following is the outline plan for this epic trek and packrafting expedition to Gabon – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Gabon Expedition Handbook which is available on request or upon application to join the team.

 All teammates will arrive into Libreville at or before 2300hrs on 2 June 2018.
 Our in-country partners will handle airport pick ups and drop offs.
 You’ll meet your leader at a local hotel that night, where the expedition will begin with an official briefing.
-It’s an early start on day two for a full day’s drive in 4WD vehicles to Makoku.
-Packraft familiarisation and a training session happen on day three followed by a four-hour journey on the Ivindo River in motorised dug-out canoes to the epic Kangou Falls to explore the caverns, falls and surroundings.
+It’s an early start on day two for a full day’s drive in 4WD vehicles to Makokou, your jumping-off point for the expedition.

-You’ll be fuelled by a mixture of high-calorie expedition food, supplemented by fresh local foods that are caught or bought en route.
-Taking decisions as a team, you’ll portage around major obstacles and waterfalls, run the smaller rapids and carve out wild camping spots near the river’s edge every night.
-Wildlife sightings are not guaranteed but previous teams have spotted gorillas and elephant at very close quarters…
+You’ll be fuelled by a mixture of high-calorie expedition food, supplemented by fresh local foods that are caught or bought en-route.
+Taking decisions as a team, you’ll portage around any major obstacles, run the smaller rapids and carve out wild camping spots near the river’s edge every night.
+Wildlife sightings are not guaranteed on the river section but previous teams have spotted gorillas and elephant at very close quarters…

-Having explored the Kangou rivers, falls and caverns and packrafted the Equator on the Djidji river – a challenge to find on Google Maps – the expedition draws to its conclusion.
-At the river journey’s end, the 4WD vehicles await to transport you from Ivindo back to Libreville where, time permitting, there may be time to explore the city.
-With a final night at a hotel in Libreville for a celebratory team meal, all teammates are free to organise return flights or onward travel at any time from 18 June onwards.
+Having explored the Ivindo river, falls and caverns – the expedition draws to its conclusion.
+Speed back up the river in pirogues (local motorised dug-outs) to Makokou and travel back to Libreville.
+After a final night at a hotel in Libreville for hot showers and a celebratory team meal, all teammates are free to organise return flights or onward travel at any time from 18 June onwards.
 The expedition officially ends after breakfast on 18 June 2018 and our local partners will organise your transfer back to the airport for those leaving after breakfast.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 The biggest challenges on this expedition will be the long days of paddling and trekking through dense, humid jungles carrying weight.